 - The loan can be assumed by a new buyer if you decide to sell your home at a later date.

-- FHA loans allow you to borrow more than the purchase price to pay for repairs.
+- Some FHA loans allow you to borrow more than the purchase price to pay for repairs.

-Not so with conventional loans today.
-Conventional lenders require at least a 680 – 700 FICO score if you want less than a 25% down payment.
+Many conventional lenders require at least a 680 – 700 FICO score if you want less than a 25% down payment.
 Most conventional loans now typically require anywhere from 10 to 30 percent down.
-Conventional loans involve much stricter qualifying standards.
-Waiting times for bankruptcies and foreclosure are much longer with conventional loans.
-The source of the down payment must be from the borrowers own funds and the borrower must also have the funds to pay the closing costs.
+Typically, conventional loans involve much stricter qualifying standards.
+Waiting times for bankruptcies and foreclosure are usually much longer with conventional loans.
+The source of the down payment will usually be required to come from the borrowers own funds and usually the borrower must also have the funds to pay the closing costs.
 Often the borrower must have up to 6 months PITI in cash reserves after the close of escrow.

 Can I Finance My Closing Costs?
 (How much out of pocket cost will I have?)

-With an FHA loan, your closing costs cannot be financed into the loan amount.
-However, they can be paid by the seller or the lender.
-Federal Home Loan Centers can rebate up to 2.75% ($28,000 maximum) toward your closing costs on a purchase transaction.
+With an FHA loan, your closing costs usually cannot be financed into the loan amount.
+However, almost always they can be paid by the seller or the lender.
+Federal Home Loan Centers can provide a lender rebate up to 2.75% ($28,000 maximum) toward your closing costs on a purchase transaction.
 Your down payment doesn’t have to come from your own funds either.
 The down payment can come as a gift from a family member, employer or approved down payment assistance group.
-FHA loans also allow for a cosigner to help the borrower qualify for the loan.
+FHA loans also allow for a non-occupant cosigner to help the borrower qualify for the loan.

 I Have Bad Credit, Can I Use An FHA Home Loan?

 FHA loans are not just for 1st time homeowners.
-An FHA loan is a great low cost way for move up buyers to get a safe and secure 15 year or 30 year fixed rate loan even if they happen to have damaged credit and not much money in the bank.
+For those that qualify, an FHA loan is often a great low cost way for move up buyers to get a safe and secure 15 year or 30 year fixed rate loan even if they happen to have damaged credit and/or not much money in the bank.
+Although not every borrower will qualify, the FHA program has lower qualifying standards (580 mid FICO score) than a conventional mortgage.

 What Kind Of Property Can I Buy Using An FHA Home Loan?